mhaugrud/msumcspy/_sources/Debugging/KnowyourerrorMessages.rst

 IndexError:         6       0.07%
 =================== ======= =======

-Nearly 90% of the error messages encountered for this  problem are ParseError, TypeError, NameError, or ValueError.
+Nearly 90% of the error messages encountered for this  problem are SyntaxError, TypeError, NameError, or ValueError.
 We will look at these errors in three stages:

 * First we will define what these four error messages mean.
 * Then, we will look at some examples that cause these errors to occur.
 * Finally we will look at ways to help uncover the root cause of these messages.

-ParseError
+SyntaxError
-^^^^^^^^^^
+^^^^^^^^^^^

-Parse errors happen when you make an error in the syntax of your program.
 Syntax errors are like making grammatical errors in writing.
 If you don't use periods and commas in your writing then you are making it hard for other readers to figure out what you are trying to say.
 Similarly Python has certain grammatical rules that must be followed or else Python can't figure out what you are trying to say.

-Usually ParseErrors can be traced back to missing punctuation characters, such as parenthesis, quotation marks, or commas.
+Usually SyntaxErrors can be traced back to missing punctuation characters, such as parenthesis, quotation marks, or commas.
 Remember that in Python commas are used to separate parameters to functions.
 Paretheses must be balanced, or else Python thinks that you are trying to include everything that follows as a parameter to some function.

-Here are a couple examples of Parse errors in the example program we have been using.
+Here are some examples of syntax errors in the example program we have been using.
 See if you can figure out what caused them.

 .. tabbed:: db_tabs1